Bérenger Saunière: Ecclesiastical trials, punishment and suspension

 Saunière's renovation of his church and ostentatious construction programmes in a small hilltop village could not go unnoticed, and this attracted hostile reactions, with various complaints passed on by various sources to the Bishopric of Carcassonne.
-The Bishopric had warned Saunière about his selling of Masses, and had sent him two written warnings in May 1901.
+In 1899, Saunière purchased a clergymen's directory (Annuaire du clergé français) through which he contacted both priests and religious communities across France to solicit Mass requests.
+The bishopric had warned Saunière about his selling of Masses, and had sent him two written warnings in May 1901.
 These written warnings were repeated in June 1903 and August 1904.
-In 1899 Saunière purchased a clergymen's directory (Annuaire du clergé français) through which he contacted both priests and religious communities across France to solicit Mass requests.

 Monsignor Paul-Félix Beuvain de Beauséjour was appointed the new Bishop of Carcassonne in 1902.
 He initially transferred Saunière to the village of Coustouge in January 1909.
-Saunière refused the nomination and resigned on 28 January 1909, becoming a free priest, Then on 27 May 1910 Monsignor Beauséjour decided to conduct an ecclesiastical investigation and drew up an official Bill of Indictment referring to:
+Saunière refused the nomination and resigned on 28 January 1909, becoming a free priest.
+Then on 27 May 1910 Monsignor Beauséjour decided to conduct an ecclesiastical investigation and drew up an official Bill of Indictment referring to: